Norman architecture: Name

-Norman arch

-The Norman arch is a defining point of Norman architecture.
-Grand archways are designed to evoke feelings of awe and are very commonly seen as the entrance to large religious buildings such as cathedrals.
-Norman arches are semicircular in form.
-Early examples have plain, square edges; later ones are often enriched with the zig-zag and roll mouldings.
-The arches are supported on massive columns, generally plain and cylindrical, sometimes with spiral decoration; occasionally, square-section piers are found.
-Main doorways have a succession of receding semicircular arches, often decorated with mouldings, typically of chevron or zig-zag design; sometimes there is a tympanum at the back of the head of the arch, which may feature sculpture representing a Biblical scene.
-Norman windows are mostly small and narrow, generally of a single round-headed light; but sometimes, especially in a bell tower, divided by a shaft into two lights.
+History

 Normandy

-Viking invaders arrived at the mouth of the river Seine in Normandy in 911, at a time when Franks were fighting on horseback and Frankish lords were building castles.
+Viking invaders ('Northmen') arrived at the mouth of the river Seine in Normandy in 911, at a time when Franks were fighting on horseback and Frankish lords were building castles.
 Over the next century the population of the territory ceded to the Vikings (now called Normans) adopted these customs as well as Christianity and the langue d'oïl.
 Norman barons built timber castles on earthen mounds, beginning the development of motte-and-bailey castles, and great stone churches in the Romanesque style of the Franks.
 By 950, they were building stone keeps.
 The Normans were among the most travelled peoples of Europe, exposing them to a wide variety of cultural influences which became incorporated in their art and architecture.
 They elaborated on the early Christian basilica plan.
 Their churches were originally longitudinal with side aisles and an apse.
 They then began to add towers, as at the Church of Saint-Étienne at Caen, in 1067.
 This would eventually form a model for the larger English cathedrals some 20 years later, after they had invaded and conquered England.